OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

 In addition, even if you are writing plain JavaScript, you can use TypeScript type definition files ( `*.d.ts`) to provide additional IntelliSense support.
 The Office generator adds a  `tsd.json` file to the created files with references to all third-party libraries used by the project type you selected.

-All you have to do after creating the project using the Yeoman Office generator is run the following command to download the referenced type definition files:
+All you have to do after you create the project using the Yeoman Office generator is run the following command to download the referenced type definition files: